kelvindex/cs124-lab2/design/design.md

 + \#333 for header background color to create an aesthetically pleasing header bar
 + This scheme was inspired by color palettes \#27 on [this website](https://visme.co/blog/website-color-schemes/)

-Currently, the app only supports this "dark mode" but future iterations could have different, potentially more accessible color schemes available
+Currently, the signedInApp only supports this "dark mode" but future iterations could have different, potentially more accessible color schemes available

 ### Icons